idiap/iss-wsj/README.txt

 Computes tandem features for the test set (it uses the KLT stats from the previous step).

 The train and test tandem features are stored into feats/$featName/$MLP_OUT_HTK_DIR .
 MLP_OUT_HTK_DIR is defined inside ForwardMLP-train.sh and ForwardMLP-test.sh respectively.
-To use tandem the tandem features to train and test acoustic models change the trainList and testList variables in Config.sh as:
+To use tandem features to train and test acoustic models change the trainList and testList variables in Config.sh to:

   trainList=../fwdmlp-train-si-284/file-list-htk.txt
   testList=../fwdmlp-test-si_et_20/file-list-htk.txt

+f.
+Train.sh train-tandem-si-284

+Trains an HMM-GMM model using tandem features.

+g.
+TestGMM.sh test-tandem-si_et_20

+Runs the test (You need to change the acoustic models used to acousticModel=../train-tandem-si-284)

+h.
+Score.sh test-tandem-si_et_20

+Score the test.

 Notes